Cortrah/GraphQL-Notes/README.md

 ### The value from a client side perspective

-* The process of getting new end points or data becoming dependent on others schedules
+* The process of getting new end points and data being dependent on others schedules
+* Flexibility
+* Efficiency
 * Maintenance
 * Living Documentation